-While fishing in the mangrove of La Puntilla, I will be completing the article to gain confidence.
-Blogsy has two modes of deployment: one called Rich side, which is where the preview content is viewed, here the images are dragged and located; the other side is the html, here it is written.
+While we fish in the mangrove of La puntilla, I will be completing the article to gain confidence.
+Blogsy has two display modes: one called Rich side, which is where the preview content is seen, the images are dragged and placed here; the other side is the html, here it is written.

 To go from enriched to HTML you have to drag your finger horizontally, great but I struggled to find it without the help.
 I finally learned it by accident.

 In this table you can see what is possible to do.
-Very good, better than what is done with LiveWriter, and the following graphic summarizes the main features.
-The table also describes what is done in different editing sides.
+Very good, better than what you do with LiveWriter, and the following graphic summarizes the main functionalities.
+Also the table describes what is done on different editing sides.